kristinemlarson/gnssrefl/docs/README_vwc.md

 - do not allow nonsense soil moisture values (e.g. negative soil moisture is not allowed)

-Currently we level the VWC data to 5% but we will allow that to vary by site in future versions as that value should depend on the soil texture at the site.
+We level the VWC data to 5% but we will allow that to vary by site in future versions as that value should depend on the soil texture at the site.

 <img src="p038_Figure_3.png" width="600">
  <br />

-Final stage - put it all together:
+Final stage - putting it all together:

 <img src="p038_Figure_4.png" width="600">

-Can you measure soil moisture more often than once per day?
-Of course you can.
-We routinely measured it twice/day at PBO H2O when there were less than 10 satellites.
-Now that there are 24 L2C transmitting satellites, it would be straightforward to estimate VWC four times/day.

 Kristine M. Larson
 August 23, 2022